The 2025 LRAC Challenge

 We invite you to participate in the 2025 Low-Resource Audio Codec (LRAC) Challenge, an exciting opportunity to advance the state-of-the-art in neural audio coding for resource-constrained devices.
 This inaugural edition of the challenge will focus specifically on low-resource neural speech codecs designed to operate under everyday noise and reverberation conditions, while meeting strict constraints on computational complexity, latency, and bitrate.

-See the full Call for Participation here: LRAC-Challenge-Call-for-Participation.pdf.
+See the PDF version of the Call for Participation: LRAC-Challenge-Call-for-Participation.pdf.

 Motivation